Flops and Hilbert schemes of space curve singularities: Semistable sheaves on the exceptional locus

 Let $\calF$ be a nonzero purely one-dimensional sheaf on $Y$ with $\ch_2(\calF)= r [\Sigma]$, with $r>0$.
 First, note that $\calF$ is set-theoretically supported on $\Sigma$ by Corollary~\ref{cor:split-support}.
 We define the \textit{slope} of $\calF$ as

 Note that the slope does not depend on a specific choice of a polarization.
 We consider the corresponding slope-semistability, which does not depend on a specific polarization either.
 The sheaf $\calF$ will be simply called \textit{(semi)stable} if it is \textit{$\mu_Y$-slope (semi)stable}.
-For ease of exposition, let $\catCoh^{\mathsf{pure}}_\Sigma(Y)\subset \catCoh(Y)$ denote the full subcategory of purely one-dimensional sheaves on $Y$ set-theoretically supported on $\Sigma$.